Learning viscoplastic constitutive behavior from experiments: II. Dynamic indentation: Formulation and method

 \paragraph{Adjoint Method} We seek to solve the optimization problem using a gradient-based approach, and use the adjoint method to find the sensitivity of the objective with respect to the parameters.
 We introduce the set of adjoint variables $\{v, \gamma, \zeta, \tau \}$ associated, respectively, with $\{u, q, \varepsilon^p, \lambda \}$, respectively.
 The derivation is given in Appendix~\ref{ap:a2}.
 We note that as in~\cite{Akerson2023,AkersonLiu2023}, we use the necessary Kuhn-Tucker conditions in deriving the adjoint relations.
 We obtain the sensitivity,

 where the adjoint variables $v$, $\gamma$, $\zeta$, and $\tau$ satisfy the adjoint equations,

 at each $t \in (0,T)$.
 Here, we may interpret $\tau \lambda $ as a Lagrange multiplier enforcing the constraint that $ \pdv{C_I}{u} \cdot v = \pdv{o}{\lambda}$ on regions of the boundary with nonzero $\lambda$.
-As in~\cite{AkersonLiu2023}, we neglect the variation of the contact area when deriving these adjoint relations.
-Note that these equations specify the final conditions.
+As in~\cite{AkersonLiu2023}, we neglect the variation of the contact area when deriving these adjoint relations. {This assumption holds except for special cases in the continuous setting.
+However, after the discretization of the forthcoming section, these issues are alleviated.
+This is discussed further in Appendix~\ref{ap:a2}.} Note that these equations specify the final conditions.
 Thus, they are solved backward in time starting from the final conditions.

 \paragraph{Numerics}

 The spatial discretization for each of the adjoint variables are equivalent to that of their associated forward variables.
 We use analogous temporal discretizations to the forward problem, accommodating the backwards in time nature of the adjoint problem.
 Similar to the displacement field $u$, the adjoint displacements $v$ are updated with an explicit central difference method.
 Then, the adjoint Lagrange multiplier that satisfies the adjoint constraint is solved through a predictor-corrector scheme.
 Finally, the adjoint plastic variables are solved implicitly through a forward Euler scheme.
 The full details of this can be found in Appendix~\ref{ap:a3}.